DogoeDude/SIM_Refactoring_Act/README.md

 compute_deductions(): Computes and returns the total deductions and the net income (income - total deductions). display(): Displays the results of the deduction calculation by calling compute_deductions().

-Installation
-Ensure you have Python 3.x installed on your system.
-Download or clone the repository.
-Run the Group_Memor.py

-License
-This code is open-source and can be used freely.
-Feel free to modify and distribute it as needed.